nus-cs2113-AY2223S2/ip/docs/README.md

 ### SHOW LIST OF TASKS THAT CONTAINS KEYWORD(S): ```find```
-      Shows a list of all taks with the keyword(s) with their corresponding task number find KEYWORDS
+      Shows a list of all tasks with the keyword(s) with their corresponding task number find KEYWORDS

       EXAMPLE: find book